NickMoores/FB-Hackathon/README.md

 # FB-Hackathon
-## Feedback with Mike
+## Felicity
+### (or Feedback engagement layer to inform composer of internal typing, yeah?)

-Feedback with Mike is a project aiming to provide journalists with inline, crowd-sourced feedback for articles they publish on the web.
+Felcity is a project aiming to provide journalists with inline, crowd-sourced feedback for articles they publish on the web.

 It consists of three modules: